Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Methodology

 \subsection{Dimensionality Reduction}

-The preprocessing resulted in \( 97,117 \) heartbeats, totaled over all individuals, each with \( 256 \) sample points.
-The heartbeats were then pairwise correlated by comparing their signal profiles and arranged according to their dominant statistics.
+Heartbeats were then pairwise correlated using dimensionality reduction algorithms, which compare signal profiles in high-dimensional space and embed them in lower dimensions while preserving as much of the original graph structure as possible.
 The analysis was performed with three unsupervised machine learning algorithms: PCA, t-SNE, and UMAP.
 They were unsupervised in the sense that none of the algorithms used any labels to organize the data; rather, labels were added only after the final plotting, to try to interpret the results.
-The three methods are also known as dimension reduction algorithms, because they start with the high dimension of the original dataspace (256 dimensions for each waveform) and plot the reorganized data in a lower-dimensional visualization space (2 dimensions here).
+The three methods are also known as dimensionality reduction algorithms, because they start with the high dimension of the original data space (256 dimensions for each waveform) and plot the reorganized data in a lower-dimensional visualization space (2 dimensions here).
 PCA is the most straightforward, as it first diagonalizes the covariance matrix and then takes a subset of the largest eigenvalues; the corresponding eigenvectors give the directions of the largest variances and form the basis (axes) of the reduced latent space used for visualization.
 Heartbeats that are most correlated along these directions are placed closer together.
-However, PCA places two very severe restrictions on data representation: 1) it uses only linear algebra and 2) it throws out information from all but the largest variations.

-Both t-SNE and UMAP begin with the covariance matrix as well (and are often initialized with the results of PCA, as done here), but they use nonlinear mappings to organize the data. t-SNE assumes a Gaussian distribution of points in the original data space but a Cauchy distribution in the visualization space, with “attractive” forces grouping data with similar features into clusters and “repulsive” forces separating clusters \cite{tsne}.
-UMAP extends this technique by considering local density variations among the original data points, i.e. by defining a Riemannian metric in the high-$D$ space, and modifying the low-$D$ space with two extra parameters to adjust the width and fall-off the t-distribution \cite{umap}.
+However, PCA places two very severe restrictions on data representation: 1) it uses only linear algebra, and 2) it discards information from all but the largest variations.
+Both t-SNE and UMAP begin with the covariance matrix as well (and are often initialized with the results of PCA, as done here), but they use nonlinear mappings to organize the data. t-SNE assumes a Gaussian distribution of points in the original data space but a Cauchy distribution in the visualization space, with “attractive” forces grouping data with similar features into clusters and “repulsive” forces separating clusters \cite{JMLR:v9:vandermaaten08a}.
+UMAP extends this technique by considering local density variations among the original data points, i.e., by defining a Riemannian metric in the high-$D$ space, and modifying the low-$D$ space with two extra parameters to adjust the width and fall-off of the t-distribution \cite{mcinnes_umap_2018}.
 In both cases, the mapping to the lower-dimensional manifold is obtained by minimizing the cross-entropy between it and the target distribution.